Overview of Azure Cloud Shell

 Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.
 It provides the flexibility of choosing the shell experience that best suits the way you work.
 Linux users can opt for a Bash experience, while Windows users can opt for PowerShell.

-Try from shell.azure.com using this button.
+Try from shell.azure.com by clicking below.

 Try from Azure portal using the Cloud Shell icon.

 Browser-based shell experience

 Cloud Shell enables access to a browser-based command-line experience built with Azure management tasks in mind.
 Leverage Cloud Shell to work untethered from a local machine in a way only the cloud can provide.

 Choice of preferred shell experience